brainbows/brainbows.github.io/index.md

 First, install Meteor.

-Second, visit the Bowfolios application github page, and click the “Use this template” button to create your own repository initialized with a copy of this application.
+Second, visit the BrainBows application github page, and click the “Use this template” button to create your own repository initialized with a copy of this application.
 Alternatively, you can download the sources as a zip file or make a fork of the repo.
 However you do it, download a copy of the repo to your local computer.

-Third, cd into the bowfolios/app directory and install libraries with:
+Third, cd into the brainbows/app directory and install libraries with:

 $ meteor npm install